If you’ve just had a parking fine through the post or stuck to your car, you could consider making an appeal.

 Alternatively, if the FPN was issued by the council, you could make an informal appeal through a letter to them, including any evidence you think is relevant.

-If your informal appeal FPN appeal is rejected, in most cases you’d then pay the fine.
+If your informal FPN appeal is rejected, in most cases you’d then pay the fine.

 Otherwise, you might have to request a hearing in a magistrate’s court and be prepared to enter a not guilty plea.

-Losing the court case would also mean the fine itself increases and you might have to pay court costs.
+Losing the court case might also mean the fine itself increases and you might have to pay court costs.

 If you’re still determined to challenge an FPN in a magistrate’s court, then you should seek independent legal advice.